timfulker/musobuddy/replit.md

 ### Overview
 MusoBuddy is a platform designed to streamline administrative tasks for musicians by centralizing bookings, contracts, and invoicing.
 Its core purpose is to provide a user-friendly, scalable solution for music career management, reducing administrative burden through features like AI-powered email parsing.
 The project aims to become the global standard for music career management, enhancing efficiency for music professionals and enabling them to focus on their art.
-The business vision is to become the definitive platform for music career management, with strong market potential for musicians globally, from freelancers to agencies.

 ### User Preferences
 Preferred communication style: Simple, everyday language.